devpin95/MeshGenerator/README.md

 <img src="http://dpiner.com/projects/MeshGenerator/images/DomainWarpMesh.png" width="1000">

-Domain warping is an advanced noise function that uses noise and various coefficients as input back into a noise function.
-Domain warping produces more interesting output from a noise function and can be used to create certain types of land formations.
+Domain warping is an advanced noise function that uses noise and various coefficients to sample value that are then input back into a noise function.
+Domain warping produces more interesting output and can be used to create certain types of land formations.
 You can read more from someone a lot smarted than me here: [https://www.iquilezles.org/www/articles/warp/warp.htm](https://www.iquilezles.org/www/articles/warp/warp.htm)

-My first implementation (by [IQ](https://www.iquilezles.org/index.html)) of domain warp produced weird results, with may more white that I wanted but still created an interesting pattern.
-When applying it to a mesh, artifacts in the height map was too high and left shard edges on peaks.
+My first implementation (by [IQ](https://www.iquilezles.org/index.html)) of domain warp produced weird results, with may more white than I wanted, but still created an interesting pattern.
+When applying it to a mesh, too many artifacts height map left shard edges on peaks.

 You can see the output below:

 | <img src="http://dpiner.com/projects/MeshGenerator/images/PerlinNoiseDomainWarp1.png" width="255"> <br/> *Perlin noise [0, 2]*| <img src="http://dpiner.com/projects/MeshGenerator/images/PerlinNoiseDomainWarp2.png" width="255"> <br/>  *Perlin noise with domain warp [0, 2]* |
 | ------------------------------------------------------------ | ---------------- |

-After looking around, I found a different [implementation](http://jsfiddle.net/fro5y0jm/15/) that broke the algorithm apart in a way that made more sense and produced a much nicer, cleaner map (after shifting the sample range):
+After looking around, I found a different [implementation](http://jsfiddle.net/fro5y0jm/15/) that broke the algorithm apart in a way that made more sense and produced a much nicer, cleaner, map (after shifting the sample range):

 | <img src="http://dpiner.com/projects/MeshGenerator/images/PerlinNoiseDomainWarp3.png" width="255"> <br/> *Perlin Noise [0, 100]* | <img src="http://dpiner.com/projects/MeshGenerator/images/PerlinNoiseDomainWarp4.png" width="255"> <br/> *Perlin noise with domain warp [0, 100]* |